 - another Italian luxury brand investigating complaints of discrimination brought by an employee into misconduct and theft by a store manager, and subsequently dismissing him;

-He has recently advised employees including -
+He has recently advised Senior Executives, Partners and Employees including -

 - C-suite employees leaving a PLC insurance company